Bet v I allergen

-Bet v I allergen is a family of protein allergens.
+Bet v I/Major latex protein is a protein family consisting of proteins from plants.

+Some members are allergens.
 Allergies are hypersensitivity reactions of the immune system to specific substances called allergens (such as pollen, stings, drugs, or food) that, in most people, result in no symptoms.
 Trees within the order Fagales possess particularly potent allergens, e.g. the prototypical Bet v 1, the major white birch (Betula verrucosa - now called B. pendula) pollen antigen.
 Bet v 1 is the main cause of type I allergies observed in early spring.
 Type I, or immunoglobulin E-mediated (IgE-mediated) allergies affect 1 in 5 people in Europe and North America.
 Commonly observed symptoms are hay fever, dermatitis, asthma and, in severe cases, anaphylactic shock.
 First contact with these allergens results in sensitisation; subsequent contact produces a cross-linking reaction of IgE on mast cells and concomitant release of histamine.
 The inevitable symptoms of an allergic reaction ensue.

+The motif (matching the signatures of IPR000916) is also found in non-allergens such as: